dennis-kachila/password-central/README.md

 - **Right-Click Password Generation**: Generate a strong password directly from the context menu
 - **Auto-paste**: Automatically paste the generated password into the selected field
+- **Enhanced Password Field Detection**: Intelligently identifies password fields using multiple heuristics
-- **Smart Confirm Password Detection**: Automatically fills matching "confirm password" fields
+- **Smart Confirm Password Detection**: Automatically fills matching "confirm password" and "re-enter password" fields
 - **Credential Storage**: Securely store your usernames, emails, phone numbers, and passwords
 - **Password History**: Keep track of all your generated passwords
+- **Modern Credential Management**: View, search, sort, and manage your saved credentials in a dedicated interface
+- **Duplicate Protection**: Intelligent detection and prevention of duplicate credential entries
+- **Password Visibility Control**: Toggle password visibility with a simple click
+- **Quick Copy Functionality**: Easily copy usernames and passwords to clipboard
+- **Search Capabilities**: Quickly find credentials with the search feature
 - **Secure by Design**: Your data never leaves your device

 ## Screenshots